cvanoort/datalab_challenge_2/README.md

     - Compare the attack rate in people to the attack rate over chiefdoms.
     - Is there any evidence that misinformation or distrust in the intervention lead to lower rates of reporting, safe burials and referrals?
-    - Are social mobilizers from dierent organizations getting similar ratings in the dierent evaluation metrics?
+    - Are social mobilizers from different organizations getting similar ratings in the different evaluation metrics?

 ## Solutions
  1.